-The key to growing excellent sweet corn is growing healthy plants quickly, with adequate soil moisture, nitrogen and good pollination.
+The key to growing excellent sweet corn is providing rich amended soil, ample moisture and fertilizer and growing it in block-rows for good pollination.

 Fertilize corn around the first week of July and keep weeds under control.
 Two ears usually develop on a corn plant, but the largest one grows closer to the top.
-Harvest corn about three weeks after the silk emerges, or when kernels are well filled and pressure from your fingernail produces a milky liquid.
+Harvest corn after the silk is dried and brown and the husk is still green or when kernels are well filled and pressure from your fingernail produces a milky liquid.
+Raccoons will also know when corn is ripe, so be vigilant as corn matures, so you don’t lose your crop.
+Pick in the early morning for best flavor.
 To remove the ear, grasp it firmly, bend it toward the ground and pull with a twisting motion.
-Cook, freeze or eat corn immediately after harvest for the best sweet corn on the block.
+Cool ears after picking, freeze or cook and eat corn immediately after harvest for the best tasting sweet corn.

 For more information, see the following Planttalk Colorado™ script(s).